Right-invariant Sobolev metrics of fractional order on the diffeomorphism group of the circle: Introduction

-Corollary~\ref{cor:Lambda} allows us to prove that the corresponding \emph{weak Riemannian} metric and its geodesic spray can be smoothly extended to the Hilbert manifold approximation $\D{q}$ for sufficiently large $q\in \RR$.
-As a corollary, we are able to prove local existence and uniqueness of geodesics on $\DiffS$, cf. Theorem~\ref{thm:smooth_flow}.
-A particular case of Theorem~\ref{thm:smooth_flow} is the following result:
+Theorem~\ref{thm:main_theorem} applies, in particular, to the inertia operator $\Lambda^{2s}$ of the Sobolev metric $H^{s}$ on $\DiffS$ for $s\in \RR$ and $s \ge 1/2$ (corollary~\ref{cor:Lambda}).
+This allows us to prove that the corresponding \emph{weak Riemannian} metric and its geodesic spray can be smoothly extended to the Hilbert manifold approximation $\D{q}$ for sufficiently large $q\in \RR$.
+As a corollary, we are able to prove local existence and uniqueness of geodesics on $\D{q}$ and $\DiffS$ (theorem~\ref{thm:smooth_flow}), as well as the well-posedness of the corresponding \emph{Euler equation} (corollary~\ref{cor:Euler-well-posedness}).

-\begin{cor} The geodesic flow on the tangent bundle $T\DiffS$ induced by the Sobolev norm $H^{s}$ is locally well-posed in the smooth category, provided $s\ge 1/2$.
-This means that given any $(\varphi_{0},v_{0})\in T\DiffS$, there exists a unique geodesic